Fred P. Branson: Initial career

-On August 4, 1904, he married Miss Eula Jeans, a native Tennesseean who was then living in McAlester.
-By September 15, 1904, he and his bride had moved to Muskogee, where he had accepted a position as a law clerk for the Dawes Commission.
+On August 4, 1904, he married Eula Jeans, a native Tennessean who was then living in McAlester.
+By September 15, 1904, he and Jeans had moved to Muskogee, Oklahoma, where he had accepted a position as a law clerk for the Dawes Commission.
+He also worked for the commissioner of the Five Civilized Tribes.
+He thereafter opened his own law office in Muskogee.